How to Dispose of Old Computer Equipment

 There are local recyclers that will reformat and refurbish old machines.
 You have the option to wipe the hard drive on your own, or they will do it for you.
 Your compliance requirements will help determine if handling disposal yourself is the right option.

-Ask if your IT support team offers secure destruction.
+Ask if your IT support team offers a way to dispose of old computer equipment securely.
 Ideally, asset recycling and drive destruction would include:

 You simply turn the equipment and liability for destruction over to your IT provider.
 And, nothing is stored in your closets!